 Put simply, Calvary Chapel Portsmouth is a non-denominational Christian church (i.e we are not part of any particular denomination).
 We are not opposed to denominations as such, only their over-emphasis on doctrinal differences that can lead to division.

-We meet each Sunday for our family service, which includes a time of worship led by the Calvary Portsmouth band, a time of Bible study led by Pastor Barry, and a Sunday School for children aged 3-11.
+We meet each Sunday for our family service, which includes a time of worship led by the Calvary Portsmouth band, a time of Bible study led by Pastor Barry, and a Sunday School for children aged 3-12.
 After each service we have a time of fellowship and refreshments.
-We also have a mid-week prayer meeting, Bible study, ladies meeting and a monthly men’s prayer breakfast.
+We also have a mid-week prayer meeting, Bible study, Ladies meeting and Mens meeting.

 On a number of occasions throughout the year we host or attend various teaching conferences.
 Our primary aim is to faithfully serve our great God and Saviour, and to help any “who have ears to hear” to understand this most amazing book we call the Bible as we grow together in knowledge and grace.